 \subsection{Flow Visualization and Particle Tracking}

-For flow visualization, we seeded both fluid layers with polyethylene tracers (density 1100 kg m$^{-3}$, diameter 108-180 $\mu$m).
-Despite their small Stokes number, tracers from the upper layer gradually settled into the interfacial region over several hours.
-While potentially limiting long-duration experiments, this effect provided additional visual indication of the interface location.
+For flow visualization, we seeded both fluid layers with polyethylene tracers (density 1100 kg m$^{-3}$, diameter 108-180 $\mu$m) as a part of the fluid preparation stage.
+Despite their small Stokes number, tracers from the upper layer gradually settle into the interfacial region over the term of several hours.
+This can limit the quality of PIV/PTV experiments over multi-hour sessions due to the reduction in seeding density in the upper layer.
+On the positive side, this effect provides an additional clear visual indication of the top edge of the interface.

 The imaging system consists of a high-speed FASTCAM SA3 camera (Photron Inc.) with a $1024 \times 1024$ pixel resolution, operating at up to 500 frames per second.
 The camera captures a $30 \times 30$ cm field of view, providing a spatial resolution of 0.3 mm/pixel.
-Illumination is provided by a continuous Nd:YLF laser (6W, 527 nm, MSL Inc.) shaped into a light sheet approximately 0.5 mm thick to illuminate the measurement plane.
+A beam of continuous Nd: YLF laser (6W, 527 nm, MSL Inc.) is shaped into an approximately 0.5 mm-thick light sheet and illuminates the measurement plane.